 Sell in May, Except During Presidential Election Years

 There really are so many different seasonal patterns that investors need to be aware that one exists to fit any investment argument.
 Still, the historical seasonal pattern during the Presidential election year is quite remarkable.
 The S&P 500 has only gone down double digits once (2008) during Presidential election years since 1940.
 In contrast, it has produced double-digit total returns on SEVEN occasions!
 And notice the chart from Bianco Research for the “sell in May” theory during election years.
 It doesn’t hold water and the summer is a boon to risk assets.

-Investors may want to consider Perrigo (NASDAQ: PRGO), which is suffering today after weak fiscal third quarter results.
+Investors may want to consider Perrigo (NYSE: PRGO), which is suffering today after weak fiscal third quarter results.
 Perrigo is the world’s largest store brand manufacturer of OTC pharmaceutical products and infant formulas.
 They were a victim of the warm weather and reduced usage of cold medicines and lower flu incidents.
 They lowered full-year sales guidance to 15%-18% from 17%-20%.
 Still, Perrigo is a great story and investors have the chance to add to a best of breed with strong secular tail-winds.